The Tor Project

 Transparent and open finances.

-News from The Tor Project
+Credit from Cory T to The Tor Project •

 The Tor Project, Inc, became a 501(c)3 nonprofit in 2006, but the idea of "onion routing" began in the mid 1990s.